aymericbeaumet/squeeze/readme.md

 ```

 Note that for convenience you can use `--todo` instead of `--codetag=todo`.
 In
-the same vein, `--url` is an alias to limit the search to specific url schemes
+the same vein, `--url` is an alias to limit the search to specific url schemes:
-`--uri=http,https` (I omitted the full scheme list for brevity, check
+`--uri=http,https,...`.

-`--help` for more information).
+You can mix it up all together, the finders will be run sequentially for each

-You can even mix it up all together:
+line:

 ```shell
 squeeze --uri=https --codetag==todo << EOF